Fermented Foods

 Moderate:

-- Sauerkraut, kimchi, and other live-culture vegetable ferments shift the gut microbiota toward more short-chain-fatty-acid-producing taxa over weeks, with measurable improvements in fasting glucose and inflammatory markers in small RCTs[4].
+- Sauerkraut, kimchi, and other live-culture vegetable ferments shift the gut microbiota toward more short-chain-fatty-acid-producing taxa over weeks, with measurable improvements in fasting glucose and inflammatory markers in small randomized trials (RCTs)[4].

 - Kombucha lowers fasting and postprandial glucose modestly in adults with overweight or type 2 diabetes; the cleanest signal is on glycemia, not weight or lipids[6].